knice/inquiry.ucsc.edu/source/_articles/2020-21/natures-master-manupulator.md

 them.
 With the bacteria purged, development of young worms was scrambled, the embryos fatally deformed.
-In adult worms, [apoptosis](https://en.wikipedia.org/wiki/Apoptosis)---a type of programmed cell death that organisms use to cull unwanted cells---went wild, leading to the mass suicide of normal cells.
+In adult worms, [apoptosis](https://en.wikipedia.org/wiki/Apoptosis)---a type of programmed cell death that organisms use to cull unwanted cells&mdash;went wild, leading to the mass suicide of normal cells.
 <figure class="" style="width:600px;">
   {% asset 2020/nematode.png @magick:resize=600 alt:'Walbachia in nematode oocyte' %}<figcaption>A nematode oocyte (egg-producing structure) shows <em>Wolbachia</em> (green